 “Honey, I have learned a lot about weight and dieting, and I’m concerned that when you were younger I pressured you about your weight and eating habits.
 I regret doing that, and I’d like to check in and see how you are doing.”

 That’s it.
 Don’t say “I think you binge eat.”
 Don’t say “I’m worried about your health (because you’re fat).”
 In fact, leave food and weight completely out of your conversation.
 Your focus should be entirely on how she feels emotionally.
 Is she happy?
 Confident?
 Living in a black hole of shame?
 Traumatized by years of believing her body is wrong and disgusting?

 Your concern as a mother should center entirely on her emotional experience.
-If she expresses shame and guilt about either her body or the way that she eats, then encourage her to seek support from a Health At Every Size (HAES) dietician or therapist, who will be able to help her find peace and will recognize and treat an eating disorder if one exists.
+If she expresses shame and guilt about either her body or the way that she eats, then encourage her to seek support from a non-diet dietician or therapist, who will be able to help her find peace and will recognize and treat an eating disorder if one exists.